Page-Vishal/pyPostgres/README.md

 Ensure you have Python 3.11 installed on your system.

 ### Install Dependencies
 Copy the text in install.txt file and paste in the terminal.
-I find this more effective than requirements.txt method.
+I find this more effective than requirements.txt method..

 ## Project Structure